Every LA Dispensary That Made the News in 2025 Had Cameras. Not One Camera Stopped a Theft.

 August, Downtown LA.
 Five armed suspects, another dispensary, a standoff.

 Every one of these spots had cameras.
 Not one camera stopped a theft.
-That's the core problem with dispensary robbery prevention in LA — operators are recording crimes, not stopping them.

 Why LA Dispensaries Are the Perfect Target